brunosan/cv/index.md

  >[Chief Scientist](https://blog.mapbox.com/bruno-s-225-nchez-andrade-nu-241-o-joins-mapbox-as-chief-scientist-b3729d019801) during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, especially on remote sensing and satellite, and supporting our international clients.
 [Mapbox](http://mapbox.com) is a full-service cloud-based mapping platform.
 Based in Washington DC and San Francisco.
 Currently, investor and advisor.

 **Global Adaptation Institute** (2011-2013)
  >[Director of Science and Technology](http://index.gain.org).
-Visiting Scholar at the Environmental Change Inititative (University of Notre Dame).
+Visiting Scholar at the Environmental Change Initiative (University of Notre Dame).
 Gain is a private sector-led non-profit focused on resilience to climate change. [index.gain.org](http://index.gain.org).
 Based in Washington DC.

 **The National Academies of Science, Engineering and Medicine** (2010)
 > Science and Technology Policy Fellow.
 Advisory and Coordination setting the priorities framework of investment on Research (Decadal Survey).
 Awarded [Mirzayan Fellowship](http://sites.nationalacademies.org/PGA/policyfellows/index.htm).
 Project Management on: NASA decadal strategic recommendation, Crowdsourcing tools.
 Based in Washington DC.